liu431/ResearchProjects/Spatial Pattern of Airbnb Prices/Readme.md

-## GIS Project for Data Spatial Analysis Course, October 2018 – December 2018
+## Spatial Patterns of Airbnb Rents and Crime Rates in Chicago

 1. Discovered and visualized the spatial clusters and principal components for socioeconomic factors